seisowl/pyjseisio/README.md

 ##Building JSeisIO

-The modified JSeisIO library can be downloaded [here](https://github.com/seisowl/pyjseisio).
+The modified JSeisIO library can be downloaded at https://github.com/seisowl/pyjseisio.
 It can be built and installed (on Linux) by:
 ```shell
 cd jseisio
 cmake src -DBUILD_SHARED_LIBS=TRUE